On February 20th, the FCC released an update to their Communications Marketplace Report, originally penned in December 2018.

 These figures continue to rely upon the deeply flawed Form 477 dataset, and though progress has been made, our point of view is that the number of Americans without access is much higher.

 This month, we issued research estimating that 42 million Americans do not have the ability to purchase broadband internet.
-Our full methodology, and the report, is found here.
+Our full methodology, and the report, is found in this research piece.